Mirio1010/game-backlog-tracker/README.md

 External services / database
 ```

-For the planned RAWG API feature, the frontend will not call RAWG directly.
-Instead, the frontend will send a search request to the Express backend.
-The backend will call RAWG, clean the response, and send useful game data back to the frontend.
+For game search, the frontend does not call RAWG directly.
+Instead, the frontend sends a search request to the Express backend.
+The backend calls RAWG, cleans the response, and sends useful game data back to the frontend.

 ```txt
 Frontend Add Game page